jsnyder/arm-eabi-toolchain/README.md

 ARM EABI Toolchain Builder
 ==========================

+This toolchain builder builds a GCC and Newlib-based ARM EABI toolchain using the Sourcery CodeBench Lite sources.

-This build system has been tested on Mac OS X 10.6 (should also work on 10.5) and Ubuntu 11.04.
+This build system has been tested on Mac OS X 10.10.1.
 Small modifications may be needed in order to make it work with other platforms.

 Note: If you have previously built a toolchain of another version, out of the same builder directory, make sure to do the following first